Tube strike causes ‘chaos’ for commuters

 Frustrated passengers gathered around the entrance to Waterloo station.

-Charlotte, who did not give her first name, from Surbiton, said she was unsure if she would be able to complete her journey to Canary Wharf.
+Charlotte, who did not give her last name, from Surbiton, said she was unsure if she would be able to complete her journey to Canary Wharf.

 “We’ll see if anything opens up, and I’ll go home if it doesn’t,” she said.